 AESTHETICS:

 No Impact.
-The Housing Element Update (2021-2029) identifies an assigned Regional Housing Needs Assessment (RHNA) allocation of 1,319 housing units for development from June 30, 2020 through April 29, 2029.
+The 2020-2029 Housing Element identifies an assigned RHNA allocation of 1,319 housing units for development from June 30, 2020 through April 29, 2029.
 To ensure that significant impacts to scenic vistas or scenic resources do not occur, future development of residential uses will be in accordance with applicable City standards and guidelines, as well as requirements mandated during the environmental review of individual projects.
-In addition, new residential development, with the exception of new affordable housing may be subject to a Development Review permit by the City Council that will address project design issues pursuant to the requirements of the Poway Municipal Code (PMC).
-The same standards, guidelines and Development Review requirements would also address maintaining the existing visual character of the individual sites and surroundings and address potential light and glare impacts from a specific design proposal.
+In addition, new residential development, with the exception of new affordable housing, may be subject to a Development Review permit by the City Council that will address project design issues pursuant to the requirements of the Poway Municipal Code (PMC).
+The same standards, guidelines and Development Review requirements would also address aesthetics maintaining the existing visual character of the individual sites and surroundings and address potential light and glare impacts from a specific design proposal.
 Affordable housing will be subject to a design review process that will be intended to also maintain the existing visual character of the individual sites and surroundings and address potential light and glare impacts from a specific design proposal.
 Therefore, adherence to City standards and/or requirements will result in no impacts.
 No mitigation measures are required.

-See response I.a. above
+See response I.a. above.

-See response I.a. above
+See response I.a. above.

 d.
-See response I.a. above
+See response I.a. above.

 AGRICULTURAL AND FORESTRY RESOURCES:

 No Impact.
-There is no land within the City of Poway that is shown as Prime Farmland, Unique Farmland or Farmland of Statewide Importance on the San Diego County Important Farmland map produced by the State Department of Conservation, Division of Land Resource Protection, Farmland Mapping and Monitoring Program (California Department of Conservation 2008).
+There is no land within the City of Poway that is shown as Prime Farmland, Unique Farmland or Farmland of statewide Importance on the San Diego County Important Farmland map produced by the State Department of Conservation, Division of Land Resource Protection, Farmland Mapping and Monitoring Program (California Department of Conservation 2008).
 Therefore, there would be no impacts to agricultural resources.
-The Housing Element Update does not change any boundaries or the potential for agricultural activities.
-There are no proposals contained in the Housing Element Update to convert Prime Farmland or any farmland of unique or Statewide Importance.
-There are also no proposals that would conflict with existing agricultural zoning or a Williamson Act contract, or result in the conversion of Prime Farmland, Unique Farmland, or Farmland of Statewide Importance to non-agricultural use, or conversion or loss of forest land.
+The 2020-2029 Housing Element does not change any boundaries or the potential for agricultural activities.
+There are no proposals contained in the Housing Element update to convert Prime Farmland or any farmland of unique or statewide Importance.
+There are also no proposals that would conflict with existing agricultural zoning or a Williamson Act contract, or result in the conversion of Prime Farmland, Unique Farmland, or Farmland of statewide Importance to non-agricultural use, or conversion or loss of forest land.
 In addition, because the City does not contain forest land, there is no rezoning or development proposed on forest land, or land or timber property zoned Timberland Production.
 Therefore, there is no impact.
 No mitigation measures are required.

-See response II.a. above
+See response II.a. above.

-See response II.a. above
+See response II.a. above.

-See response II.a. above
+See response II.a. above.

-See response II.a.
-Above
+See response II.a. above.

 AIR QUALITY: